ifuenteromero/javascript-testing-starter/README.md

 - Writing parameterized tests
 - Testing asynchronous code
 - Setup and teardown (Setup: code that runs before each test.
 Teardown: code that runs after each test.)

+No tests > bad tests.
+Tests must be maintainable, robust, and trustworthy.

+Maintainable:

+- Have a clear name.
+- Test a single behavior.
+- Are small (ideally, less than 10 lines).
+- Have clear variables/constants.
+- Are properly formatted.

+Robust tests:

+- A test that is resilient to changes in the code.
+That means when we refactor our code but keep the functionality, our tests should still pass.
+- Test the behavior, not the functionality
+- Avoid tight assertions.
+We should not write assertions against exact texts or error messages, because texts and error messages can change.

+Trustworthy:

+- A test that can be trusted.
+- The code works.
+If a test fails, we must be sure the problem is in the code, not in the test.
+- No false positives.
+- Validate the correct behavior.
+- Test boundary conditions.
+- Are deterministic.
+- Are not dependent on random data.
+- Are not dependent on the current date/time.
+- Are not dependent on global state.